thenativeweb/wolkenkit-documentation/src/docs/1.0.1/getting-started/understanding-wolkenkit/getting-help/index.md

 # Getting help

 If you need any help with wolkenkit, consider the following options.
+Also, you are welcome to <a href="http://slackin.wolkenkit.io" target="_blank" rel="noopener noreferrer">join us on Slack</a>.

 ## Reporting an issue